ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-work-item-tracking.md

     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 10/01/2020
+    ms.date: 04/01/2021
     ms.author: edupont

 ---
-# Work with Serial and Lot Numbers
+# Track Items with Serial, Lot, and Package Numbers

+Keep track of inventory items even in complex warehouse configurations with numbers that are specific to each item, either as an individual object, as a lot, or as a package.
+With item tracking, you can trace items across internal warehouse movements, and outbound and inbound documents.

-You can assign serial numbers and lot numbers to any outbound or inbound document, and its posted item tracking entries are displayed in the related item ledger entries.
+You can assign serial numbers, lot numbers, and package numbers to any outbound or inbound document, and its posted item tracking entries are displayed in the related item ledger entries.
 You perform the work on the **Item Tracking Lines** page, which you can open from an inbound or outbound document.

 The matrix of quantity fields at the top of the **Item Tracking Lines** page displays the quantities and sums of item tracking numbers being defined on the lines.
 The quantities must correspond to those of the document line, which is indicated by 0 in the **Undefined** fields.

 As a performance measure, application collects the availability information on the **Item Tracking Lines** page only once, when you open the page.
 This means that application does not update the availability information during the time that you have the page open, even if changes occur in inventory or on other documents during that time.

-Items with serial or lot numbers can be traced both backwards and forward in the supply chain.
+Items with serial and lot numbers can be traced both backwards and forward in the supply chain.
 This is useful for general quality assurance and for product recalls.
 For more information, see [Trace Item-Tracked Items](inventory-how-to-trace-item-tracked-items.md).

+> [!TIP]
+> In 2021 release wave 1, switch on the *Use tracking by package number in reservation and tracking system* feature update if you want to work with package numbers as well as serial and lot numbers.
+For more information, see [Enabling Upcoming Features Ahead of Time](admin-feature-management.md).
+Once the feature is switched on, you can assign package numbers to outbound and inbound documents similar to how you can work with lot numbers.

+## Numbers and item tracking

+As part of your warehouse processes, to can bundle your stock in packages, boxes, containers, and so on.
+But in order to keep track of the items, you assign unique numbers as identification.
+For example, you manufacture and sell a chair that has the item number *1900-S*.
+Each individual chair has a serial number, *1001*, but you also bundle four chairs into a lot, *LOT0001*, and you ship the chairs in a container with the package number *CONTAINER010* that also includes other items, such as *LOT0100* with side tables, and *LOT200* with lamps.

+Depending on your configuration, you use these different numbers to keep track of inventory in [!INCLUDE [prod_short](includes/prod_short.md)] at the various stages of purchasing, sales, warehouse operations, and so on.

-## About Picking Serial or Lot Numbers in the Warehouse
+## Picking numbers in the warehouse

 Outbound handling of serial or lot numbers is a frequent task in different warehouse processes.

 In some processes, the inventory items do not carry serial or lot numbers, and the warehouse worker must assign new during the outbound handling, typically from a predefined number series.